Asynchronous adaptive networks: Synchronous Multi-Agent Adaptation and Learning

 We shall use the network model of this example to illustrate other results in the chapter.
 For ease of reference, we shall refer to strongly-connected networks with agents receiving data according to model \eqref{eqn:linearmodelk} and seeking to estimate $w^o$ by adopting the mean-square-error costs $J_k(w)$ defined above, as {\em mean-square-error {\rm (MSE)} networks}.
 We assume for these networks that the measurement noise process $\v_k(i)$ is temporally white and independent over space so that \be \Ex\v_k(i)\v_{\ell}(j) = \sigma_{v,k}^2 \delta_{k,\ell} \delta_{i,j}\ee in terms of the Kronecker delta $\delta_{k,\ell}$.
 Likewise, we assume that the regression data $\u_{k,i}$ is temporally white and independent over space so that \be \Ex\u_{k,i}\tran \u_{\ell,j} = R_{u,k} \delta_{k,\ell} \delta_{i,j}\ee Moreover, the measurement noise $\v_k(i)$ and the regression data $\u_{\ell,j}$ are independent of each other for all $k,\ell,i,j$.
 These statistical conditions help facilitate the analysis of such networks.

 \qd} \end{example} }

 In the next subsections we list {\em synchronous} distributed algorithms of the consensus and diffusion types for the optimization of $J^{\rm glob}(w)$.
 We only list the algorithms here; for motivation and justifications, the reader may refer to the treatments in \cite{ProcIEEE2014,NOW2014}.
+Moreover, Sec.~V.D of \cite{ProcIEEE2014} provides commentary on several other related works in the literature, in addition to the history and evolution of the consensus and diffusion strategies.